-Hi, I am Marshall Brown, Founder of Save The Great South Bay.
+Hi, I am Marshall Brown, co-founder of Save The Great South Bay.
 I want to first thank The Freeport Tuna Club for the invitation to speak before you.
 The FTC has been around a long time, whereas we only began last August.
 We began because as we gathered for a Sayville High School Reunion, all we could talk about the whole evening was what had happened to the bay, and what we could do to fix it.
 We want our children and grandchildren to fish, clam, swim and boat in these waters just as we had, a goal that I am sure you share.
 If you want to fix a bay, who do you speak with?
 Well there’s The Peconic Bay Keeper for one, The Nature Conservancy for another, The Citizen’s Campaign For The Environment, Operation Splash!, Seatuck (which just successfully had installed fish ladders on The Carll’s River — more on that later), Stony Brook University’s School of Marine and Atmospheric Sciences, and further afield, other local non-profits around the country like Santa Monica’s Heal The Bay, and The Chesapeake Bay Foundation.
 We all face the same challenge — how do you revitalize bays and the estuaries that feed them given all the environmental insults we have inflicted upon them — septic tank seepage, lawn fertilizers, outfall pipes, pesticides, the over harvesting of shellfish, overdevelopment, the destruction of habitats.
 How do we make our waters sustainable, given the multiple threats these waters face?

 I am a great believer in two things — science, and the power of local communities.
 In Save The Great South Bay, we have brought the two together.
 We have as of today 663 group members on Facebook — marine biologists from a number of non-profits and academic institutions, locals, present and former, from the dozens of communities that ring The Great South Bay, baymen, fishermen, sailors, people invested in the preservation of a way of life that is threatened as much as the wildlife we cherish — the bluefish, the weakfish, the stripers, the eels, the alewife, the flounder.
 The marine biologists we have in our group can both diagnose the problems the bay and its estuaries face, and propose solutions to those problems.
 In the end, however, it has to be up to the individual communities to address the problems and implement the solutions.
 I have seen first hand in the short time that my organization has existed what happens when the passion of scientists and environmentalists is combined with the local passion people have for the environments in their communities, how if you present to local people what science says the problems and solutions are, the locals will readily fight to make it right.